adolfomunoz/svg-cpp-plot/doc/svgplot/bar.md

 ##Combining several bars

-There are two main ways of combining different bars in the same diagram.
+There are several ways of combining different bars in the same diagram.
 The first option is to have side-by-side bars.
 In order to do so, the `width` of each of them must be obviosly smaller and you need to put each of them at different *x*-axis positions but at the same interval.
 For that purpose, the `arange(<start>,<stop>,<step>)` provides operators (`+`, `-`, `*`, `/`) with floating point numbers.
 All these can be seen in the following example:

 ```cpp
 svg_cpp_plot::SVGPlot plt;